-Foster care is the temporary care of children and young people by trained and accredited foster carers.
+Foster care is the temporary care of children and young people up to age 17 by trained and accredited foster carers.

-As a foster carer, you can make a life-changing difference, even with a small contribution of your time.
+As a foster carer, you can play an important role in a child’s life, even with a small contribution of your time.

 What does a foster carer do?

-As a foster carer, you open your home to a child or young person, offering stability, security and support until that child can return to their family.
+As a foster carer, you create a safe and supportive home for a child in care, until that child can return to their family.
 You can care for all types of children, from newborn babies to young people up to age 17.

 When a child or young person first comes into foster care, the aim is to support the parents to have their child or young person return to their care as soon as it is safely possible.
-As a foster carer, you play a key role in supporting reunification, noting that most children and young people return home to their parents within six months.
+Foster carers are part of the child or young person’s care team, which includes the foster care agency and the child’s birth family as well as the Department of Families, Fairness and Housing.
+You also play a key role in supporting family reunification.

-You can look after one child or more at any one time, for just a couple of nights a month up to six months or more, depending on your preference.
+You can care for one child or more at any one time, for just a couple of nights a month up to six months or more, depending on your preference.

 How long does a foster care placement last?

-The length of a placement depends on the type of foster care.
+The length of a placement depends on the type of foster care that you choose to provide to suit your personal circumstances.
 There are four main types of foster care:

-- Respite Care is short-term and/or intermittent care provided for children and young people living with full-time foster and kinship carers or parents, often for one or two weekends a month, or for a week during school holidays, or as required.
-Learn how respite care can fit in around a busy work schedule with Kerryn's story or Sue-Anne's story.
+Respite Care is short-term and/or intermittent care provided for children and young people living with full-time foster and kinship carers or parents, often for one or two weekends a month, or for a week during school holidays, or as required.

-- Short Term Care is for children and young people who require care ranging from overnight up to about six months.
-Children and young people requiring short-term care are often reunified with their parents, or may be placed with extended family at the end of the foster care arrangement.
-Learn how short term care can benefit families and children alike with Wendy and Steve's story.
+Short Term Care is for children and young people who require care ranging from overnight up to about six months.
+Children and young people requiring short-term care are often reunified with their parents, or may be placed with extended family at the end of the foster care placement.

-- Long Term Care is arranged when a child or young person cannot return home for some time.
+Long Term Care is arranged when a child or young person cannot return home for some time.
 Long-term foster care may cease when a permanent care arrangement is organised, or when the child or young person reaches adulthood and becomes independent.
-See how long-term care is a perfect fit for foster dad Andrew and the two teenage boys he looks after.

-- Emergency Care is for children and young people who require immediate care due to concerns for their safety.
-Because these arrangements are urgent, there is usually very little notice before a child or young person is placed with the carer.
+Emergency Care is for children and young people who require immediate care due to concerns for their safety.
+Because these placements are urgent, there is usually very little notice before a child or young person is placed with a carer.
 They often occur in the night.

 How do I become a foster carer?